-Attach (push) the wing towards the fuselage completely without any gap in between.
+Push the wing towards the fuselage to attach it completely without any play between the wing and fuselage.
 Insert the main wing pins into the hole with fittings (wing attachment) inside.
 Insert the upper pin (without thread) first and then insert the bottom pin (with thread).
-This operation requires careful use of the hammer and auxiliary metal rod (Ø 18mm) to beat the pin into the hole.
+This operation requires careful use of the hammer and auxiliary metal rod ( $\emptyset$ 18mm) to beat the pin into the hole.
 During this operation, the assistant (holding the wing by the wing tip) pays attention to keep the correct dihedral angle.
-If needed, he can slightly lift the wing to fit the fittings exactly with the hole in correct position and so to enable pins to easily pass through the fittings.
+If needed, he can slightly lift the wing up to fit the fittings exactly with the hole in correct position and so to enable pins easily pass through the fittings.
 Both pins must be inserted to their fully beaten position.
 Then the assistant can leave the wing.

-Secure the pin from upper side by the bolt and tighten by torque approx. 25 Nm.
-Install the M10 locking nut from the bottom side, so that the wing connection is properly secured.
+Secure the pin from upper side by the bolt - tightening moment is approx. 25 Nm.
+Install the M10 self-locking nut from the bottom side, so that the wing connection is properly secured.